eigenco/PCB/README.md

 # PCB

 WARNING!
 These boards are still very early models and likely contain bugs.
-They've been observed to work with 8 MHz 8088 with either no modification or with minor modification (like adding a pullup resistor) during the soldering stage, but be aware that they might not work directly "out of the box" for you or present a risk of something breaking.
+They've been observed to work with either no modification or with minor modification (like adding a pullup resistor) during the soldering stage, but be aware that they might not work directly "out of the box" for you or present a risk of something breaking.

 Minimal 8088 8 bit ISA board

 This board is slightly custom.
 Signals INTAK and INT have been routed through DRQ2 and DACK2 to allow external PIC-board in the BUS, equally HLDA and HOLD have been routed through DRQ3 and DACK3 to allow external DMAC-board in the BUS.
 These customizations mean that DMA channels 2 and 3 cannot be used normally.
 The board will boot when RESET jumper is connected being initially disconnected during power-up.
 There are 3 other jumpers for allowing operation with or without PIC and DMAC.
 Can boot into DOS with suitable BIOS (v2).
+Tested with 8 MHz V20.

 ![CPU](https://user-images.githubusercontent.com/42321684/147238715-266f36b0-4ccb-42ff-8c7d-9b58b71c59e4.jpg)